Surajtechexpert23/SOAR-FE-Task/README.md

 # Admin Dashboard

 This project is an Admin Dashboard built with Vite and React.
-It utilizes React Hook Form for form validation, React Icons for icons, Chart.js for graphing, and Tailwind CSS for styling.
+It utilizes React Hook Form for form validation, React Icons for icons, Chart.js for graphing, Tailwind CSS for styling, React Multi Carousel for the slider, and React Toastify for message alerts.

 ## Features